-Which Floor Coating Is Right for You?
+Polyaspartic vs Epoxy: Which Floor Coating Is Right for You?

 When you start researching floor options for your home, the debate of polyaspartic vs epoxy is likely the first thing you find.
-At Floortek Coatings We believe you deserve the truth about what goes on your concrete.
+At Floortek Coatings, we believe you deserve the truth about what goes on your concrete.
 For years, epoxy was the standard choice for garages and workshops.
 It was the "go-to" solution simply because it was the only widely available option.
-But technology has moved forward, and frankly, epoxy hasn't kept up.
+But technology has moved forward, and, frankly, epoxy hasn't kept up.

 If you are tired of looking at dusty, cracked concrete and want a permanent solution, you need to understand why experts are moving away from traditional epoxy.
 In this guide, we will break down the fundamental differences between polyaspartic and epoxy so you can make the wise choice for your home.